dougeby/IntuneDocs/intune/troubleshoot-app-install.md

   *.log, .txt, .dmp, .cab, .zip, .xml*
 - The maximum log file to upload is 60 MB or 25 files, whichever occurs first.
 - Win32 app install log collection is enabled for apps that meet the required, available, and uninstall app assignment intent.
-- Stored logs are encrypted to protect any PII information contained in the logs​.
+- Stored logs are encrypted to protect any personal identifiable information contained in the logs​.
 - While opening support tickets for Win32 app failures, attach the related failure logs using the steps provided above.

 ## App installation errors